 My dad taught me this and boy was he right!
 If you want to cut down on food waste, you need to plan out your meals; it’s also probably one of the MOST effective ways to save money.
 On Sunday’s before visiting the farmers market or grocery shop, I think about what I want to cook the following week, I have a selection of go-to meals that I can choose from and ones I know my hubby loves.
 We both work full time, so I am always looking for recipes that are healthy, and easy to make, I will be sharing some of my fav’s over the next few months.

 Once you have a clear idea of what you are going to cook, check the fridge and freezer to see what you actually need.
 Then make a list, this ensures you only buy what you need and you are not buying things you may already have.

 And I don’t mean for weight loss.
 Cook enough food and maybe a little extra for leftovers, often times we tend to make too much and it ends up being tossed out.
 You can use food portion calculator like this one to help and read the cooking instructions as well.
 Put those leftovers to good use, if you roast a chicken, keep the water at the bottom as chicken stock, make a yummy chicken and mayo sandwich the next day, and use the carcass to make an amazing bone broth, think outside the box and google “leftovers”, there are so many great resources online to help you.

-5. Proper storage is key
+5. Proper storage is key to stop food waste

 There are a ton of really good, sustainable products on the market that will help keep your food fresh longer.
 One of my fav’s is Abeego, I have been using them for years, they are amazing at keeping your cheese, fruit, vegetables, herbs, bread and other solid food products fresh.
 Founder Toni Desrosiers created Abeego in her kitchen with the simple purpose to find a solution to preserve food naturally.
 The wraps are a breathable, antibacterial and re-usable alternative to plastic food wrap.